PingOne Advanced Identity Cloud

 Example with an actor access token

-A user phones a call center about a problem with their water supply.
+An end user phones a call center about a problem with their water supply.
 The operator who responds verifies the user’s identity and creates an ID token as the subject token.
 The operator also creates an access token as the actor token for themselves.

 The operator exchanges both tokens for an access token with the repair scope restricted to booking a repair.
 The operator would need a different token to end the user’s contract, for example.
-When they book a repair for the user, both the operator and the user are reflected in the repair request:
+When they book a repair for the user, both the operator and the end user are reflected in the repair request:

 oauth2-token-exchange-3